timsch3/asciigotchi/README.md

 - UI showing needs ✔
 - Sick state and dying after not caring for too long ✔

+## Known issues
+- Showing pet as dead on page load for up to a second

 ## Planned features

 - Pet getting bigger until adult